 Math Teacher Jobs and Employment Opportunities

 Mathematics is a significant part of the curriculum in most educational programs.
-The study of math starts with general concepts and basic arithmetic in the first grade, increasing in complexity and branching out into other subfields, like trigonometry and calculus, through high school and college.
+Math starts with an overview of general concepts and basic arithmetic in elementary school.
+It increases in complexity and branches out into other subfields, like trigonometry and calculus, throughout high school and college.

 Elementary School Math Teachers

 Elementary school teachers are typically generalists who teach many subjects to one class.
-The mathematics component includes arithmetic, fractions, simple geometry, decimals, money, time and measurement.
-Most elementary schools hire teachers with at least a bachelor's degree in elementary education, of which training in teaching mathematics is just a part.
+The mathematics component includes arithmetic, fractions, basic data analysis, simple geometry, decimals, money, time and measurement.
+Most elementary schools hire teachers that have a bachelor's degree and have completed a teacher certification program in elementary education.
+Elementary school teachers are also required to pass state licensure exams.